-You may be able to take a tax credit of up to \$5,000 for qualifying expenses paid to adopt an eligible child.
-The credit can be as much as \$6,000 if the expenses are for the adoption of a child with special needs.
+You may be able to take a tax credit of up to \$10,000 for qualifying expenses paid to adopt an eligible child.
 The adoption credit is an amount that you subtract from your tax liability.

-Also, up to \$5,000 (\$6,000 for a child with special needs) paid or reimbursed by your employer for qualifying adoption expenses under an adoption assistance program may be excludable from your gross income.
+Also, up to \$10,000 paid or reimbursed by your employer for qualifying adoption expenses under an adoption assistance program may be excludable from your gross income.
 (However, you cannot exclude this adoption assistance if your employer is an S corporation in which you own more than 2% of the stock or stock with more than 2% of the voting power.)
 An adoption assistance program for this purpose is a separate written plan set up by an employer to provide adoption assistance to its employees.
 See Adoption assistance program under For Employers, later, for more information.

 You may claim both a credit and an exclusion for expenses of adopting an eligible child.
-For example, for an eligible child who is not a child with special needs, you may be able to claim a credit of up to \$5,000 and also exclude up to \$5,000 from your income.
+For example, you may be able to claim a credit of up to \$10,000 and also exclude up to \$10,000 from your income.
 However, you cannot claim both a credit and an exclusion for the same expense.